Top 10 Animals that are Most Similar to Another Animal Species

 Both pollinate flowers and are yellow and black.

-The ostrich or common ostrich is either of two species of large flightless birds native to Africa, the only living member of the genus Struthio, which is in the ratite family.
-In 2014, the Somali ostrich was recognized as a distinct species.
+Ostrich (Emu) The ostrich, or common ostrich, is one of two species of large flightless birds native to Africa.
+It is the only extant member of the genus Struthio, which belongs to the ratite family.
+In 2014, the Somali ostrich was officially recognized as a separate species from the common ostrich.

-Flamingos or flamingoes are a type of wading bird in the genus Phoenicopterus, the only genus in the family Phoenicopteridae.
-Flamingos look like pink swans with longer legs.
+Flamingo (Swan) Flamingos or flamingoes are a type of wading bird in the genus Phoenicopterus, the only genus in the family Phoenicopteridae.
+They are known for their distinctive pink plumage, which comes from carotenoid pigments in their diet.
+Flamingos live in large colonies and are found in parts of Africa, Asia,... read more

-The koala is an arboreal herbivorous marsupial native to Australia.
-It is the only extant representative of the family Phascolarctidae and its closest living relatives are the wombats.
+Koala (Sloth) The koala is an arboreal herbivorous marsupial native to Australia.
+It is the only extant representative of the family Phascolarctidae, and its closest living relatives are the wombats.
+Koalas are known for their distinctive appearance and reliance on eucalyptus leaves for food.